 Scientists engineer way to prevent immune response to gene therapy in mice

-A new study gives Stanford researchers hope that they may have solved a big problem plaqueing gene therapy: the prospect of an autoimmune attack.
+A 2018 study gives Stanford researchers hope that they may have solved a big problem plaqueing gene therapy: the prospect of an autoimmune attack.

 Nicotine-mimicking drugs could help treat inflammatory diseases

 Stanford researchers discovered that a receptor that binds to nicotine and to clusters of beta-amyloid molecules is found on certain types of immune cells that can act as suppressors and regulators of the immune system.

 This new WebMD series, hosted by Good Morning America's Robin Roberts, sheds light on how medical innovations, including precision medicine, immunotherapy, and biologics, are providing doctors with powerful new tools to treat disease.
 Christopher Lock, clinical associate professor of neurology, and Lawrence Steinman, the George A. Zimmermann Professor, professor of pediatrics, and professor of neurology, are featured in a segment on treating multiple sclerosis patients with biologics – complex drugs made in living cells that are chemically and genetically engineered.

 Lawrence Steinman, MD, the George A. Zimmerman Professor and a professor of pediatrics at Stanford, is a visionary in the field of neurology.
 This is the story of Dr. Steinman’s scientific journey.

 Lucky Larry: Reflections on a career in immunology and neurology.
 By Becky Bach on June 22, 2016.

 An international team of researchers has found evidence that the GlaxoSmithKline Pandemrix flu vaccination – which was widely distributed during the 2009 swine flu pandemic – may have caused rare cases of narcolepsy.
 Steinman described this finding as a “first step” in their pursuit to nail down the cause of narcolepsy.